Table of Contents:

 HOFFMAN: From those questions, a handcrafted experience is born.

-CHESKY: We’d find out “Hey, I don’t feel comfortable with the guest.
+CHESKY: We’d find out: “Hey, I don’t feel comfortable with the guest.
 I don’t know who they are.”
-“Well what if we had profiles?”
+“Well, what if we had profiles?”
 “Great!”
-“Well what do you want in your profile?”
-“Well I want a photo.”
+“Well, what do you want in your profile?”
+“Well, I want a photo.”
 “Great.
 What else?”
 “I want to know where they work, where they went to school.”
 “OK.”
 So you add that stuff.
 And then you literally start designing touchpoint by touchpoint.
-The creation of the peer review system, customer support, all these things came from us literally—we didn’t just meet our users, we lived with them.
-And I used to joke that when you bought an iPhone Steve Jobs didn’t come sleep on your couch, but I did.
+The creation of the peer review system, customer support, all these things came from us literally — we didn’t just meet our users, we lived with them.
+And I used to joke that when you bought an iPhone, Steve Jobs didn’t come to sleep on your couch, but I did.